shuaiwangvu/redirection/README.md

 # Redirection and Identity
-This repo is for a project that studies the implicit semantics of redirection and how properties of the redirection graphs.
+This repo is for a project that studies the implicit semantics of redirection and properties of the redirection graphs.

 The repo consists of the code, the results, and the redirect graphs.
+The paper is under submission and will be added later.
 The identity graphs are online at https://sameas.cc.

 We perform 4 samplings.
 The sampled entities are then examined under the HTTP GET request.